-DESCRIPTION: The existing project provides for a channel 18 feet deep at mean low water and 150 feet wide, across the bar at the entrance to the inlet; thence 12 feet deep and generally 100 feet wide through the Main and South Channels to the Route 35 Bridge; thence 8 feet and 100 feet wide to the upper limit of the Belmar Municipal Boat Basin, with additional depths and widths where necessary and practicable to produce satisfactory current velocities at bridges.
+DESCRIPTION: The existing project provides for a channel 18 feet deep and 150 feet wide, across the bar at the entrance to the inlet; thence 12 feet deep and generally 100 feet wide through the Main and South Channels to the Route 35 Bridge; thence 8 feet and 100 feet wide to the upper limit of the Belmar Municipal Boat Basin, with additional depths and widths where necessary and practicable to produce satisfactory current velocities at bridges.
 The total length of the project is approximately 1.7 miles, including the 12-foot deep, 7.3-acre anchorage area immediately east of the Route 4-N bridge.

 AUTHORIZATION: The Rivers and Harbors Act of 1945 authorized the Federal Navigation project for Shark River.

-COMMERCE: Asset provides navigation access for commercial fishing vessels and a U.S. Coast Guard Station.
+COMMERCE: This asset provides navigation access for commercial fishing vessels and a U.S. Coast Guard Station.
 Dredged sand is placed in the near shore area creating a temporary berm that provides some erosion and shore protection to the downdrift beach for Avon-by-the-Sea.

 BACKGROUND: This deep-draft inlet involves the removal of shoals located at the entrance to the inlet that continue to develop and are dredged semi-annually.
-They were last dredged in July 2021.
-These same recurring shoals were previously dredged in bi-annually going back to 2006.
-During each cycle, approximately 25,000 to 30,000 CY of dredged material was removed by the Corps dredge CURRITUCK or MURDEN and placed north of the L-jetty at the Borough of Avon-by-the Sea as a near shore berm in approximately 10 – 14 feet of water for beneficial use purposes, so that the sand can continue to nourish the down drift sand beaches.
+They were last dredged in July 2022.
+These same recurring shoals were previously dredged bi-annually going back to 2006.
+With each cycle, approximately 25,000 to 30,000 CY of sand was removed by the Corps dredge CURRITUCK or MURDEN and placed north of the L-jetty at the Borough of Avon-by-the Sea as a near shore berm in approximately 10 – 14 feet of water for beneficial use purposes, so that the sand can continue to nourish the down drift sand beaches.

 U.S. Army Corps of Engineers, New York District